Many students assume colleges will see every score they've earned on the SAT and ACT when they apply.

 By the way, "superscoring" means combining the best section results from different test dates to create your highest possible composite score.
 Many of the schools on this list superscore for the SAT, however, for the ACT, it's more common to just look at the highest composite score.

-If you take the SAT more than once, Brown will automatically consider your highest section scores (provided all scores are from either the old or the redesigned SAT), but you may also use Score Choice to decide which scores to submit.
-For the ACT, they will focus on the highest score for each section, but won't calculate a "superscored" composite.
-You can choose your best ACT test date(s) to send with that in mind.
+If you take the SAT or ACT more than once, Brown will automatically consider your highest section scores, but you may also use Score Choice to decide which scores to submit.

 For Duke, you have total control over what scores to send!
 And if you do send multiple scores, they will use whichever score is best.
 This is actually a recent change to their policy—they used to require all scores.